-The Viticulture and Enology major in Integrated Plant Sciences (IPS) was created for students interested in wine-grape growing and winemaking, as well as contributing to critical research and development opportunities in the wine industry.
-This program offers the technical, scientific, and practical experience needed to gain the essential skills for producing high quality grapes and premium wines.
-It prepares students for successful careers in the wine industry in Washington and beyond.
+The Viticulture and Enology major in Integrated Plant Sciences is for students interested in wine grape-growing and winemaking, as well as contributing to critical research and development opportunities in the wine industry.
+This program offers the technical, scientific and practical experience needed to gain the essential skills for producing high quality grapes and premium wines.
+It prepares students for successful careers in Washington’s growing wine industry and beyond.

-WSU Tri-Cities offers excellent opportunities for students seeking knowledge and experience in the science of winemaking and grape production through our world class faculty, and is also the home of the research and teaching vineyard.
-Its close proximity to the WSU Research and Extension Center in Prosser (about a 20-minute drive), which has a long history of researching wine grapes and the best ways to grow them, make WSU Tri-Cities a prime and engaging location for students in the Viticulture and Enology academic program.
+WSU Tri-Cities, home of the Wine Science Center and Albert Ravenholt research and teaching vineyard, offers excellent opportunities for students seeking varied, hands-on experience in the science of winemaking and grape production.
+It’s only a 40-minute drive to the WSU Irrigated Agriculture Research and Extension Center in Prosser, which has a long history of researching wine grapes and the best ways to grow them.

 Wine Business Management major in the School of Hospitality Business Management